 This is mostly an encore post.
 Is there a good reason Paul Revere made his ride in the middle of National Poetry Month?

-Teachers, I’m posting this a couple of days early.
-You may want to get copies of the poems for your U.S. history and literature classes.
+Teachers, you may want to get copies of the poems for your U.S. history and literature classes.

 You may want to note that the Boston Marathon is traditionally run on Freedom Day in Massachusetts — the day that commemorates the ride of the patriots’ warning that Gen. Gage’s army was on the move, and of the battles at Lexington and Concord, the next day.